aws/sagemaker-python-sdk/doc/modelbuilder.md

 ## Conclusion

 SageMaker ModelBuilder provides a unified interface for building and deploying machine learning models on Amazon SageMaker.
 It simplifies the deployment process by abstracting away the complexities of different deployment types and providing a consistent API for all deployment options.

+By integrating directly with ModelTrainer and supporting various deployment configurations, ModelBuilder helps streamline the ML workflow from training to production, reducing the time and effort required to deploy models at scale.